kito99/career-day-demo/README.md

 # Career Day App

 This is a cute demo I used for Career Day at my daughter's elementary school (in 2017-2019).
-It is built using [Polymer](https://www.polymer-project.org/) 1.x (perhaps I'll upgrade to LitElement next year).
+It is built using [Polymer](https://www.polymer-project.org/) 1.x (perhaps I'll upgrade to [LitElement](https://lit-element.polymer-project.org/) next year).

-There are two elements: `career-day-demo` (the demo from Kindergarten) and `career-day-animation-app` (the demo from 1st grade with added support for two characters).
+There are two elements: `career-day-demo` (the demo from Kindergarten) and `career-day-animation-app` (the demo from 1st and 2nd grade
+with added support for two characters).
 Currently the app is only using `career-day-animation-app`, but you can change `index.html` to see the previous (simpler) demo.